-MAINTENANCE Gasket Maintenance
+Gasket Maintenance

 Gaskets require regular cleaning to prevent mold and mildew build up and also to keep the elasticity of the gasket.
 Gasket cleaning can be done with the use of warm soapy water.
 Avoid full strength cleaning products on gaskets as this can cause them to become brittle and prevent proper seals.
-Also, never use sharp tools or knives to scrape or clean the gasket which could possibly tear the gasket and rip the bellows.

-Gaskets can easily be replaced and do not require the use of tools or authorized service persons.
-The gaskets are "Dart" style and can be pulled out of the grove in the door and new gaskets can be "pressed" back into place.
+Also, never use sharp tools or knives to scrape or clean the gasket which could possibly tear the gasket.
+Gaskets can easily be replaced and do not require the use of tools or authorized service persons, The gaskets are "Dart" style and can be pulled out of the groove in the door and new gaskets can be "pressed" back into place.